NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

   * [Replaying Deadletters](#replaying-deadletters)
   * [Regenerating Expired Certificates](#regenerating-expired-certificates)

+## Aurora

 ## Restart Aurora

-Every once in a while, Aurora goes down. `sabesp` commands, such as ones involved in running the DAG, won't work in this case .
+Every once in a while, Aurora goes down. `sabesp` commands, such as ones involved in running the DAG, won't work in this case.
+The steps involved in restarting the Aurora are as follows:

-### Symptoms of a non-responsive Aurora**

-- The [aurora web UI](https://cantareira-stable-aurora-scheduler.nubank.com.br:8080) does not load, but the [mesos web UI](https://cantareira-stable-mesos-master-bypass.nubank.com.br) does.
-- A lot of pending jobs in the [aurora web UI](https://cantareira-stable-aurora-scheduler.nubank.com.br:8080)

-### Solution

-1. SSH into `aurora-scheduler`, via `nu ser ssh aurora-scheduler --suffix stable --env cantareira --region us-east-1` and look at the aurora logs via `journalctl -u aurora-scheduler`.

-1. kill the job via sabesp:

-`sabesp --aurora-stack cantareira-stable jobs kill jobs prod itaipu-contracts`

 1. Restart Mesos Master:
   - cycle `mesos-master`: `nu ser cycle mesos-master --env cantareira --suffix stable --region us-east-1`

-1. Restart Aurora Scheduler:
+2. Restart Aurora Scheduler:
   - `nu ser ssh aurora-scheduler --suffix stable --env cantareira --region us-east-1`
   - Check current status: `sudo systemctl status aurora-scheduler`
   - Start the service: `sudo systemctl restart aurora-scheduler`
   - Verify that the service restarted: `journalctl -f -u aurora-scheduler`

+3. After restarting Aurora:

-Most likely, you will need to [restart Airflow](airflow.md#restarting-the-airflow-process) after this happens.
+- Most likely, you will need to [restart Airflow](../airflow.md#restarting-the-airflow-process).

-Another result of restarting aurora is an orphaned mesos framework.
+- Restarting aurora results in an orphaned mesos framework.
 To check this, look for entries under `Inactive Frameworks` [here](https://cantareira-stable-mesos-master-bypass.nubank.com.br/#/frameworks).

 ```shell
 # Use the direct IP to the mesos instance (due to DNS issues) - it's on Leader on the left side of https://cantareira-stable-mesos-master.nubank.com.br/